 As a fast-growing field, RPA offers a number of career paths.
 Many of the jobs will be in technical development.
 However, there are also countless opportunities in technical writing, business analysis, and other, less technical fields.

-The below list is far from exhaustive.
-There are many other titles currently available in RPA, and, as the industry evolves, more roles will be created.
+The list of roles and job descriptions below is far from exhaustive.
+There are many other job titles currently available in RPA, and, as the industry evolves, more roles will be created.

 Let’s take a look at some of the most common roles:

 Developer: Build and implement RPA programs for companies, helping them automate business processes.

 Project Manager: Act as a bridge between the business, technology, and other departments involved in the RPA project.